Financial-Times/serverless-plugin-healthcheck/README.md

 ## Gotchas

 If you are deploying to a VPC, you need to use private subnets with a Network Address Translation (NAT) gateway (http://docs.aws.amazon.com/lambda/latest/dg/vpc.html).
-WarmUp requires this so it can call the other lambdas but this is applicable to any lambda that needs access to the public internet or to any other AWS service.
+Healthcheck requires this so it can call the other lambdas but this is applicable to any lambda that needs access to the public internet or to any other AWS service.

+Only one lambda function will be checked/invoked per HealthCheck declaration, even if multiple containers are running.

 ## Cost

 Lambda pricing [here](https://aws.amazon.com/lambda/pricing/).
 CloudWatch pricing [here](https://aws.amazon.com/cloudwatch/pricing/).
 You can use [AWS Lambda Pricing Calculator](https://s3.amazonaws.com/lambda-tools/pricing-calculator.html) to check how much will cost you monthly.

-#### Example
+### Example

-Free Tier not included + Default WarmUP options + 10 lambdas to check, each with `memorySize = 1024` and `duration = 10`:
+Free Tier not included + Default HealthCheck options + 10 lambdas to check, each with `memorySize = 1024` and `duration = 10`:

-* Healthcheck: runs 8640 times per month = $0.18
+* HealthCheck: runs 8640 times per month = $0.18
 * 10 checked lambdas: each invoked 8640 times per month = $14.4
 * Total = $14.58